maxvfischer/DIY-CNC-machine/README.md

 #### Attach motor, idlers and pulley to carriage

-The belt idlers were attached to the carriage in the same way as to the side plates.
+The two belt idlers were attached to the carriage in the same way as to the side plates.
 Each idler were made up out of one 60 mm fully threaded M8 screw, 3 698zz bearings and 6 (10 mm x 8 mm x 2 mm) washers (3 on each side of the bearings).
 The two idlers were then attached to the carriage using two M8 nuts.
+Make sure that the bearings are spinning freely.

 ![attach_idlers_motor_to_carriage_1](./images/build/frame/attach_idlers_motor_to_carriage_1.jpg)